-It’s important to perform all exercises with proper form and a full range of movement if you want to get the best results from them.
-So ensure that in the squat you go right down until the tops of your thighs are parallel to the floor.
+It’s important to perform all exercises with proper form and through a full range of movement if you want to get the best results from them.
+So ensure that in the squat you go right down until the tops of your thighs are at least parallel to the floor.
 And in the bench press the bar should touch your chest (it’s the bottom part of the movement that works the pecs most anyway).
-Partial movements lead to tight muscles and muscle imbalances, and this can result in injury further down the line.
+Partial movements give sub-par results, as well as leading to tight muscles and muscle imbalances, which can result in injury further down the line.

-So if you are not getting the results you want with your current routine or if you are looking for the ideal workout routine to get started with, give the 5X5 workout a try to let me know how you get on.
+So if you are not getting the results you want with your current routine, or if you are looking for the ideal workout routine to get started with, give this 5X5 method a try and let me know how you get on with it.
 Or if you have any questions, just ask them in the comments below.